-6.1 The document has been circulated to the Chief Executives Group and the Hertfordshire Chief Finance Officers Group (HCFO's) for their input.
+- 6.1 The document has been circulated to the Chief Executives Group and the Hertfordshire Chief Finance Officers Group (HCFO's) for their input.
 Representatives of the HCFO's participated in the workshops in April 2021 along with Leaders and Chief Executives.
-Matters raised include the need to understand how a Hertfordshire Fund would operate and implications for individuals Districts and Boroughs - this will be covered in the future feasibility and investigative work.
-6.2 Business input has come via the LEP with two LEP Board members providing advice and guidance at the workshop stage and on the emerging strategy document.
+Matters raised include the need to understand how a Hertfordshire Fund would operate and implications for individual County, Districts and Boroughs this will be covered in the future feasibility and investigative work. - 6.2 Business input has come via the LEP with two LEP Board members providing advice and guidance at the workshop stage and on the emerging strategy document.

-7 Conclusion and Next Steps
+7 Next Steps

 - 7.1 The need to secure investment into Hertfordshire remains a key economic priority for the LEP and the Growth Board.
-The areas identified through the workshops earlier in the year gave a focus to the workstream and actions were agreed that will support greater investment and investor activity. - 7.2 Approval of this strategy will be a key first step in signalling Hertfordshire is investment ready.
-The next steps should include: - Further development of the project pipeline so that engagement with potential investors is backed by real investment opportunities and up-to-date business cases. - Publication of this strategy on Hertfordshire Growth Board web site demonstrating Hertfordshire's journey in making itself investor ready. - Engagement with professional advisors on the set up of an investment fund and support for the role of Fund Advisor. - Investigation of the Fund options and consideration of those by HGB - Early investigation and planning for the potential and feasibility to "launch' the Hertfordshire Fund in late Spring 2022, including the potential to coincide with the inaugural Real Estate Investment and Infrastructure Forum (UKREiiF), which will take place in Leeds in May 2022.
-This event is supported by the British Property Federation and the All-Party Parliamentary Group for Regeneration and Development as well as developers and local authorities. - Progress updates, feasibility and costs for approval via the Growth Board in January and March 2022.
+The areas identified through the workshops last year gave a focus to the workstream and actions were agreed that will support greater investment and investor activity. - 7.2 Approval of this strategy will be a key first step in signalling Hertfordshire is investment ready.
+The next steps should include: - Further development of the project pipeline so that engagement with potential investors is backed by real investment opportunities and uptodate business cases. - Publication of this strategy on Hertfordshire Growth Board web site demonstrating this further step in Hertfordshire's journey in making itself investor ready. - Engagement with professional advisors on the set up of an investment fund and support for the role of Fund Advisor. - Investigation of the Fund options and consideration of those by HGB - Early investigation of the feasibility of "launching' the Hertfordshire Fund in late Spring 2022, including the potential to coincide with the inaugural Real Estate Investment and Infrastructure Forum (UKREiiF), which will take place in Leeds in May 2022.
+This event is supported by the British Property Federation and the All-Party Parliamentary Group for Regeneration and Development as well as developers and local authorities. - Progress updates, feasibility and costs for next steps approval via the Growth Board in March and May 2022.